LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 2

 **Description:** The number of days that pass between the end of a survey (when a site is flagged or emissions are tagged) and when the duty holder is informed.
-The reporting delay is then followed by the [repair delay](#delay).
+The reporting delay is then followed by either the [repair delay](#repairs) or [follow-up delay](#delay-follow_up) based on the simulated work practice.

 **Notes on acquisition:** Get this information from the service provider.